ShaharGarin/mRNA_organelle_Stats/README.md

-# Imagin Data Statistical Analysis Tool
+# smFISH mRNA-organelle Statistical Analysis Tool

 The data collected concerns signals given from a specific mRNA molecule and each molecule's relative localization to a studied sub-cellular site (also called organelle).
 The Data also devides the organelle to two distinct areas.
 One of which is close to a proximity marker and another that is far away from it.
 The data represients each cell as a line and contains the amount of mRNA in each designation, the cellular coverage of the organelle in each cross-section imaged (in %) and data for each mRNA signal identifed. mRNA data inclueds the plane number, the intesity and the colocalization status of each mRNA signal.
 Each csv file contains data for a single sample.